 These default actions means that a program with a restricted license pragma will automatically get warnings if a GPL unit is inappropriately with'ed.
 For example, the program:

 '''

 with Sem_Ch3;

 with GNAT.Sockets;

 procedure Secret_Stuff is

 ...

 end Secret_Stuff

 '''

 if compiled with pragma License (Restricted) in a 'gnat.adc' file will generate the warning:

 '''

-3. procedure Secret_Stuff is
+with GNAT.Sockets;

 '''